rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Note that **you won't actually create a validator as defined in those guides** - Rocket Pool will do that for you.
 **You can ignore the portions involving the Staking Deposit CLI tool.**

-You simply need to follow the guides to the point where you have an Execution Client service, a Consensus Client / Beacon Node service, and a Validator Client service (*except for Nimbus, which currently doesn't have a separate Validator Client*) all installed and syncing the chain.
+You simply need to follow the guides to the point where you have an Execution Client service, a Consensus Client / Beacon Node service, and a Validator Client service all installed and syncing the chain.
 **Skip the steps that involve funding a validator and recording its mnemonic.**

 Also, there is a special case for the **fee recipient** - when you get to the portion of the guide where you specify the fee recipient in your Validator Client configuration, **leave it blank for now**.